JuliaLang/julia/README.md

 You may need to install `gfortran`.
 Either download and install [gfortran from hpc.sf.net](http://hpc.sf.net/), or [64-bit gfortran from gcc.gnu.org](http://gcc.gnu.org/wiki/GFortranBinaries).

 If you get link errors mentioning `gfortran`, it might help to put `/usr/local/gfortran/lib` at the beginning of the `DYLD_LIBRARY_PATH` environment variable.

+Clang is now used by default to build julia on OS X. Make sure to update to at least Xcode 4.3.3, and update to the latest command line tools from the Xcode preferences.
+This will ensure that clang v3.1 is installed, which is the minimum version of clang required to build julia.

 #### FreeBSD